Home → General Knowledge Book → Printer Friendly Version

 Once you accept a specific project job offer, you will receive a projected start date and a projected end date.
 The start date will be confirmed via an official training assignment that has all information included to report to work for your project.

-Please see the following section 2.2, Reporting to Work After a Hiatus and System Announcements for specific updates on reporting to work based on your assignment.
+Please see the following Chapter 2.2, Reporting to Work After a Hiatus and System Announcements, for specific updates on reporting to work based on your assignment.

 NOTICE: Employees are only paid for time spent working in MIRA.
 You must be logged into MIRA to be considered actively working.
 There are rare exceptions to this, such as meetings for leadership.
 Exceptions such as this will be communicated to you by Scoring Leadership prior to or during the project.
 Inability to access MIRA during System Maintenance will not be considered as time spent working in MIRA.